John Layfield

 After his retirement, Layfield became an on-air commentator for WWE programming.
 Layfield was inducted into the 2021 WWE Hall of Fame as a member of the Class of 2020.
+Layfield is currently a finance commentator and is featured regularly on Fox News and Fox Business.
+He is also employed by Northeast Securities as its senior vice president.

 Early life

 Layfield was born on November 29, 1966, in Sweetwater, Texas.

 Football career

-Layfield was a collegiate American football coach for Trinity Valley Community College and player for Abilene Christian University.
+Layfield was a collegiate American football player for Trinity Valley Community College and for Abilene Christian University.
 At Abilene, Layfield was a two-year starter on the offensive line and was named first-team All-Lone Star Conference as a junior and senior.
 Layfield signed with the Los Angeles Raiders as an undrafted free agent, but was released before the 1990 season began.
-Layfield did play in the World League of American Football, starting all ten games of the 1991 season at right tackle for the San Antonio Riders, wearing jersey number 61.
-Former Dallas Cowboys head coach Jason Garrett was the quarterback of that team.
+Layfield did play in the World League of American Football, starting all 10 games of the 1991 season at right tackle for the San Antonio Riders, wearing jersey number 61.
+Future Dallas Cowboys head coach Jason Garrett was the quarterback of that team.